 BaseURL + ResourceName + “?” + key1 = value1 + “&” + key 2 = value 2 ……

-How to add params in Postman?
+There are two ways to add query params in Postman:-

-Steps to add Params in a request:
+Steps to add Params in a request

 - You will see a tab named “Params”.
 Click on that.

 - You will see a table with three columns.
-Key, Value and Description.
+Key, Value, and Description.

 If you have any doubt, feel free to comment below.